wellingtonmapise/VR_Travel/README.md

 2. **Running the Script**:
    - Clone the repository.
    - Navigate to the project directory.
+   - Install dependencies using `pip install -r requirements.txt`.
    - Run `python main.py` and follow the prompts to enter an emotion (e.g., Sad, Disgust, Anger) to fetch related VR travel experiences from YouTube.

 3. **Dependencies**:
    - Python 3.x
-   - `beautifulsoup4` for HTML parsing
+   - `selenium` for web automation
-   - `requests` for making HTTP requests
+   - `webdriver_manager` for managing web drivers
    - Other dependencies as listed in `requirements.txt`.

 ## Future Enhancements